-The ENTP moves from one exciting situation to another and this is where they derive their immense energy.
-ENTPs are capable of enthusing; energizing and making people feel really special.
+ENTPs move from one exciting situation to another—this is from where they derive their immense energy.
+ENTPs are capable of enthusing, of energizing and making people feel special.
 They are also capable of moving on quickly when the situation does not provide the feed they need.
-The ENTP may be difficult to keep up with but it will be an exhilarating and memorable journey.
+ENTPs may be difficult to keep up with, but it will be an exhilarating and memorable journey.

-The ENTP is often confused with the ENFP because of their people skills and ability to charm, cajole, persuade and get what they want from others.
+ENTPs are often confused with ENFPs because of their people skills and their ability to charm, cajole, persuade, and get what they want from others.
 People will want to be part of their gang.
-However in the cold light of day the ENTP displays the ‘T’ characteristic and will be pragmatic decision-makers using only empirical data, evidence and logic to decide, again maybe to the surprise of those who believe the ENTP to be basically a ‘people-person.’
-Sure they are, but decisions are based on evidence not emotion.
+However, in the cold light of day, ENTPs display the “T” characteristic and will be pragmatic decision-makers using only empirical data, evidence, and logic to decide.
+This may be to the surprise of those who believe the ENTP is basically a “people person.”
+They are, but their decisions are based on evidence, not emotion.

-The ENTP is happy with conflict as it allows them to sharpen their debating skills and engage in verbal sparring.
-They will not really engage at an emotional level seeing it all as an interesting game.
-Winning the debate is very important to the ENTP and so they will want to be proved right.
-Telling an ENTP they’re wrong is like throwing down a gauntlet, one they’ll be delighted to pick up.
-For all their people skills and verbal abilities the ENTP is at heart an analyst and their way will be to use logic, rational argument and empirical data to enjoy the debate and win the day.
+ENTPs are happy with conflict; it allows them to sharpen their debating skills and engage in verbal sparring.
+They will not really engage at an emotional level, seeing it all as an interesting game instead.
+Winning the debate is very important to ENTPs, and they will want to be proved right.
+Telling ENTPs they’re wrong is like throwing down a gauntlet—one they’ll be delighted to pick up.
+For all their people skills and verbal abilities, ENTPs are analysts at heart.
+They will use logic, rational argument, and empirical data to enjoy the debate and win the day.

 ENTP at work

-Verbally quick and incisive the ENTP has a great gift for language, and is clever with words and is happy to demonstrate this.
-An aspect of the ENTP character which can alienate them over time, is if they continually fail to follow through on their commitments - especially to those whom they have invited close.
-ENTPs are excellent at considering and selling future possibilities but if they ‘fly too many kites,’ then others can begin to at best see them as dreamers and at worst mistrust them.
-However their energy, enthusiasm, optimism and plausibility mean that people tend to want to follow them and they will be excellent at selling the vision and will happily take risks and bounce back from setbacks ready for the next big thing.”
+Verbally quick and incisive, ENTPs have a great gift for language.
+They are clever with words and are happy to demonstrate this.
+An aspect of the ENTP character which can alienate them over time is if they continually fail to follow through on their commitments—especially to those whom they have invited close.
+ENTPs are excellent at considering and selling future possibilities, but if they “fly too many kites,” then others can begin to, at best, see them as dreamers and, at worst, mistrust them.
+But their energy, enthusiasm, optimism, and plausibility mean that people tend to want to follow them.
+They will be excellent at selling the vision and will happily take risks and bounce back from setbacks, ready for the next big thing.